-Hoolahan nearly leveled just a few minutes after, playing a one-two with Hooper to cut open the defense before being denied by a superb double save from Brad Guzan.
+Hoolahan nearly levelled just a few minutes after, playing a one-two with Hooper to cut open the defence before being denied by a superb double save from Brad Guzan.

-Norwich was made to pay for that missed opportunity eight minutes before halftime, when a lightning-quick counterattack saw Andreas Weimann play in Bacuna, who curled a terrific effort past Ruddy.
+Norwich were made to pay for that missed opportunity eight minutes before half time, when a lightning-quick counter-attack saw Andreas Weimann play in Bacuna, who curled a terrific effort past Ruddy.

-The home side had a fourth just before the break, when Delph's cross was turned into his own net by Bassong.
+The hosts had a fourth just before the break, when Delph's cross was turned into his own net by Bassong.

-Villas should have been celebrating again five minutes into the second half when a teasing Delph cross found the unmarked Gabriel Agbonlahor in the box, where he inexplicably headed wide.
+They should have been celebrating again five minutes into the second half too, when a teasing Delph cross found the unmarked Gabriel Agbonlahor in the box, who inexplicably headed wide.